spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/deploy-file/deploy-file-reference-1.0.md

 Defines secrets and their configuration:

 * `environment-configuration: secrets: name:`—Secret's name.
-* `environment-configuration: secrets: grant:`—IAM users' permissions. `limited` provides read while `public` provides read and write permissions.
+* `environment-configuration: secrets: grant:`—Users' permissions. `limited` provides read while `public` provides read and write permissions.
 The default one is `limited`.
 * `environment-configuration: secrets: bucket:`—Defines what the secret is used for.
 Acceptable values are `app`, `scheduler`, `pipeline`, and `common`. `common` is the default value.
 Common secrets can be used by all the buckets.

 ### environment-configuration: params: